hashimzia/FlavorDash/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can browse through all the available restaurants
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can place an order
-5. as a user, I can add items to an existing grocery list
+5. as an owner, I can manage my restaurant
-6. as a user, I can cross off items in an existing grocery list
+6. as an owner, I can add/remove food

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)
+Research topics are currently very tentative and most of these will probably change by the next milestone

-* (5 points) Integrate user authentication
+* (4-6 points) React
-    * I'm going to be using passport for user authentication
+    * I'm going to research further on React to use it as a front-end library
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
+    * Unsure about how much I would research further into it so the points are tentative between 4-6
+*  (3 points) Configuration management
+    *dotenv
+*  (2 points) CSS Preprocessor
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+    * Sass
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+*  (2 points) Front-end Libraries
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+    * Will include many small utilitiy libraries:
+        * Google Maps
+        * Bootstrap
+        * (maybe) P5js for animation
+=

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)
+(unchaged for now, will add references and resources as I use them for my project)
 ## Annotations / References Used

 (__TODO__: list any tutorials/references/etc. that you've based your code off of)